|Home » INDUSTRY & MARKETS » Administrative and grid... » Case studies » Offshore: United Kingdom|

 The following case study of the UK illustrates on the one hand the barriers confronted by developers wishing to build an operational offshore wind farm, and on the other hand how successful offshore wind energy can be once administrative and grid barriers have been overcome.

 Recognising the huge potential for offshore wind electricity generation, the UK regulates the offshore energy installations through the Energy Act of 2004.
-The Act establishes Renewable Energy Zones (REZ) adjacent to the UK’s territorial waters - taking into consideration the rights accorded in the United Nations Convention on the Law of the Sea 1982 – and creating a comprehensive legal framework for offshore energy projects.
-The Energy Act 2004 facilitates the streamlining of the consent process within the REZ and inshore waters.
+This Act establishes renewable energy zones (REZs) adjacent to the UK’s territorial waters - taking into consideration the rights accorded in the United Nations Convention on the Law of the Sea (1982) – and creating a comprehensive legal framework for offshore energy projects.
+The 2004 Energy Act facilitates the streamlining of the consent process within the REZ and inshore waters.

 In the UK, six authorities are involved in the authorisation procedures for on- and offshore renewable energy projects, depending on local circumstances.
 In addition to this, the offshore project developers can decide whether to submit the applications separately to the different authorities or to manage the process through the Offshore Renewables Consents Unit (ORCU) of the Department for Trade & Industry (DTI).
 The ORCU has established a so-called one-stop-shop, which provides developers with a single liaison point for questions regarding the administration of applications, clarifies issues and provides updates on the progress of all consent applications.